Rita Levin asks:

 If you could have $100 GC at Amazon…

-6 Responses to “Could Have and Would Have”
+6 thoughts on “Could Have and Would Have”

 The combination could have is always followed by a past participle.